Get a great article like this in your Inbox each month

 3. Provide Patients with Customized Information

-4. Use a Scheduling Surgery Digital Checklist
+4. Use a Surgery Scheduling Digital Checklist

 5. Create Templates/ Surgeon Preference Cards